patrykpilek/php-for-beginners/README.md

   - Common form control attributes: readonly, disabled and autofocus
   - Validate input using HTML5 form validation
 - [ ] Inserting Data Into the Database from PHP
+  - Add a form to insert a new article
 - [ ] An Introduction to Functions and Validation in PHP
 - [ ] Editing Data in the Database from PHP
 - [ ] Deleting Data from the Database from PHP